 14.3 The payment amount, progress and method are as follows:

 14.3.1 Within 30 days after signing of this Agreement, half of the provisional amount equaling to RMB 47.06 million shall be paid in full.
+Among which, RMB 4.59 million shall be credited to account No. 2012/1 under the Agreement on Economic and Technical Cooperation between the Government of Georgia and the Government of the People’s Republic of China signed on 19th, December 2011; RMB 30.00 million shall be credited to account No. 2015/1 under the Agreement on Economic and Technical Cooperation between the Government of Georgia and the Government of the People’s Republic of China signed on 18th, December 2014 and remaining RMB 12.47 million shall be credited to account No. 2016/1 under the Agreement of Economic and Technical Cooperation between the Government of Georgia and the Government of the People’s Republic of China signed on 3rd June 2016.

 14.3.2 The remaining sum shall be specified by supplementary implementation minutes after confirmation of the project general contractor, and a one-time bill in quadruplicate shall be provided by the Chinese management company to be credited to designated account through the China Development Bank and the Bank of Georgia.